Code-Institute-Submissions/2nd-milestone-project-coronavirus-report/README.md

 - Coronavirus Report does something that other platforms do not have, and the reason is that it is able to predict future cases in any country through the use of machine learning technology.
 - This website also has a small section with summary information about the coronavirus.
+- This platform is interested in knowing what its users think, therefore it has a contact page.

 ### User Stories